Dirty Little Rabbits (album)

-Dirty Little Rabbits is the debut album by American indie band Dirty Little Rabbits, released in 2010.
-It was the band's only album.
+Dirty Little Rabbits is the only album by American indie band Dirty Little Rabbits, released in 2010.
 "Hello" was previously released on Breeding and Simon.
 "Happy" and "You Say" were previously released on Simon.

 Critical reception

 AllMusic called the album "a debut that’s sometimes rough, often enigmatic, and almost always fun."
 Rock Sound wrote that "the supremely versatile vocal stylings of Stella K are particularly striking, as she yaps, croaks, yells and croons in equal measure, pushing each distinctly oddball, organ-infused groover relentlessly forward."